master-technology/svelte-tabs/README.md

 A more up to date and performant tabs component for Svelte, forked from: https://github.com/nickyhajal/svelte-tabs

 New Features/Fixes:
-- Performance: Supportes Delayed Rendering of Tab content (`delay` on tabPanel defaults to `true`), this basically means anything inside a unshown tab is not mounted/rendered until it is shown.
+- Performance: Supports Delayed Rendering of Tab content (`delay` on tabPanel defaults to `true`), this basically means anything inside a unshown tab is not mounted/rendered until it is shown.
 - Feature: `selectedTabIndex` is now two way bound allowing you to change the tab by setting this value at any time.
 - The full `TabPanel` component is hidden if it isn't active, so that it has no effect on the DOM when you switch tabs.